umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 ### Can I move my existing project created on Cloud in the EU region to other regions?

-Yes, you can move a project that was created on Umbraco Cloud in the EU region to another region by following the [migrate between regions guide](getting-started/migrate-between-regions.md).
+Yes, you can move a project that was created on Umbraco Cloud in the EU region to another region.
+Navigate to the [migrate between regions guide](getting-started/migrate-between-regions.md) for more information.

 ### How do I select a region when creating projects on Cloud?